Flu shots: Especially important if you have heart disease

 Is the flu shot safe if I have heart disease?

-Talk to your doctor before getting a flu shot if:
+Check with your health care provider before getting a flu shot if:

 - You've had a serious allergic reaction to the flu vaccine in the past

-- You have a history of Guillain-Barre syndrome that developed after receiving a flu shot
+- You had Guillain-Barre syndrome develop after getting a flu shot

 - You have a fever when you go to get a flu shot